 Current Research and Scholarly Interests

-Cancers arise as a result of a series of genetic mutations.
-A better understanding of the consequences of these mutations on the underlying biology of the neoplastic cells will help to focus the development of more effective therapies.
+Since cancers arise as a result of a series of genetic mutations, a better understanding of the consequences of these mutations on the underlying biology of the neoplastic cells will help the development of more effective therapies.
 Solid tumors such as breast cancers contain heterogeneous populations of neoplastic cells.
-Dr. Clarke’s group has developed a technique that allows the isolation and characterization of tumorigenic and non-tumorigenic populations of cancer cells present in human breast, colon and head and neck cancer tumors.
+Through collaboration, his group pioneered and organized a team to use single cell genomics to understand complex tissue hierarchy in normal and malignant cells present in human breast, colon and head and neck cancer tumors.
 Only a small minority of cancer cells had the capacity to form new tumors in a xenograft model.
 This tumorigenic cell population could be identified prospectively and consistently had definable and identical phenotype.
 The tumorigenic cells displayed stem cell-like properties in that they were capable of generating new tumors containing additional stem cells as well as regenerating the phenotypically mixed populations of non-tumorigenic cells present in the original tumor.
 Effective treatment of cancer will require therapeutic strategies that are able to target and eliminate this tumorigenic subset of cells.
-The laboratory is pursuing the identification of cancer stem cells in other tumors so that they can be studied.
-Dr. Clarke’s laboratory will provide other members of the program with the expertise to identify and isolate cancer stem cells from solid tumors of epithelial origin.
+His laboratory is pursuing the identification of cancer stem cells in other tumors so that they can be studied.
 Finally, the laboratory is actively pursuing how cancer stem cells self-renew to maintain themselves and escape the genetic constraints on unlimited self-renewal that regulate normal stem cell numbers.
 Differences in self-renewal pathways between normal and malignant stem cells could be targeted by new therapeutic agents to eliminate cancer stem cells.